-Monocular and/or binocular UCIVA, UCNVA, DCIVA, and DCNVA for subjects that received a presbyopia adjustment will be presented with the number and percent of eyes that fall into each category of visual acuity performance (e.g. 20/20 or better, 20/25 or better, 20/32 or better, etc.) at each visit tested.
+Monocular and/or binocular UCIVA, UCNVA, DCIVA, and DCNVA for eyes that received a presbyopia adjustment will be presented with the number and percent of eyes that fall into each category of visual acuity performance (e.g. 20/20 or better, 20/25 or better, 20/32 or better, etc.) at each visit tested.
+In addition, clinical data for former CSP-037-MX study eyes may be analyzed separately.